UmSenhorQualquer/d-track/docs/source/user-manual/how-to-use.rst

 ___________________________

 This application is used to segment the images of each camera and find the dolphin in the pool.
 Select the threshold values for each color channel.
-Try to paint only the dolphin with much colors you can.
+Try to color the dolphin as visible as possible.

 .. image:: /_static/singlecam.png